ProfessorPelican/member_email/README.md

 ## Overall Purpose:
 This code is used to track the members of an organization in a database, including changes to the membership over time, based on monthly membership files as of a point in time.
 It also sends welcome emails to new members and termination emails to terminated members.

-I created this for a small non-profit I volunteer for, so it is not proprietary.
-Feel free to use it for your own purposes.

 ## Useful Code Aspects:
 <ul>
    <li>Connect to and update a SQLite database (MERGE is not a command in SQLite, so used INSERT OR REPLACE)</li>